javiermanzo/Harbor/README.md

 - `queryParameters`: A dictionary of query parameters that will be added to the URL.
 - `Model`: The result of the request will be parsed to this entity.

 #### HPostRequestProtocol
 Use the `HPostRequestProtocol` protocol if you want to send a POST request.

 ##### Extra Properties:
 - `bodyParameters`: A dictionary of parameters that will be included in the body of the request.
 - `bodyType`: Specifies the type of data being sent in the body of the request.
-It can be either `json` or `multipart`.
+It can be either json or multipart.

 #### HPatchRequestProtocol
 Use the `HPatchRequestProtocol` protocol if you want to send a PATCH request.

 ##### Extra Properties:
 - `bodyParameters`: A dictionary of parameters that will be included in the body of the request.
 - `bodyType`: Specifies the type of data being sent in the body of the request.
-It can be either `json` or `multipart`.
+It can be either json or multipart.

 #### HPutRequestProtocol
 Use the `HPutRequestProtocol` protocol if you want to send a PUT request.

 ##### Extra Properties:
 - `bodyParameters`: A dictionary of parameters that will be included in the body of the request.
 - `bodyType`: Specifies the type of data being sent in the body of the request.
-It can be either `json` or `multipart`.
+It can be either json or multipart.

 #### HDeleteRequestProtocol
 Use the `HDeleteRequestProtocol` protocol if you want to send a DELETE request.

 #### HRequestWithResultProtocol
 Use the `HRequestWithResultProtocol` protocol if you want to parse the response into a specific model.
 This protocol requires you to define the type of model you expect in the response.